 How Does it Work?

 This program allows you to take up to twelve graduate hours of course work and receive both undergraduate and graduate credit for those 12 hours.
 The credits can be applied to your baccalaureate program and, with graduate program admission and approval, to a graduate degree.
-Note that only one 500-level course can be applied to a M.A. in sociology at the University of South Carolina.

 Am I Eligible?

 To apply to the program, you must have completed at least 90 hours of undergraduate course work with a minimum GPA of 3.4 overall as well as in their undergraduate major.
 You also need approval from your undergraduate advisor, the graduate director of the relevant program, the Dean of the Graduate School, and the instructor for each course to be taken.
 Your academic advisor can help you with securing these signatures.